oleobal/processors/v16alpha/v16alpha.md

 features you would wish, and has all sorts of things you wish it didn't.

-It most notably has an internal program memory (for up to 256 instructions), allowing the full use of its 24 I/O pins. (instructions can still be fetched, of course).
+It most notably has an internal program memory (for up to 256 instructions), allowing the full use of its 24 I/O pins ; instructions can still be fetched, of course, so it can be used as a manually managed-cache or a way for the processor to be used without necessitating an external memory.

 ### Facilities